-Buses, car parking and transport
+Buses, car parking, and transport

-Bristol U1 bus pass
+University of Bristol U1/5/77 bus pass

-The bus pass provides free, unlimited travel between most residences, the Clifton Campus and the city centre:
+This bus pass provides free, unlimited travel between most residences, the Clifton Campus and the city centre:

 • Service 3 (between Bristol City Centre and Coombe Lane)

-• Service 4 (between Bristol City Centre and The Avenue)
+• Service 4 (between Bristol City Centre and The Avenue).

 Get your bus pass